ilyacantor/AODv3/replit.md

 Assets are aggregated using a domain-keyed approach.
 If evidence contains a registered domain, that domain becomes the `asset_key`.
 This ensures reconciliation accuracy by prioritizing domains from evidence, vendor lookups, and normalized names. `is_shadow`/`is_zombie` use OR semantics, and `reason_codes` are a union of all variants (with contradictory codes deduplicated - HAS_* takes precedence over NO_*).

-**Entity Domain Upgrade (Dec 2025):** During normalization, if an entity is first created from non-domain evidence (e.g., "Miro" from IdP) and later receives domain evidence (e.g., "miro.com" from discovery), the entity is upgraded to include the domain.
-The entity is re-keyed under the domain-based key, and all observations are merged.
-This ensures assets like miro.com and loom.com use domain-based keys even when initial evidence lacks domains.
+**Domain-First Key Normalization (Dec 2025):** Entities are keyed by their domain when available, not by name.
+This ensures proper aggregation of observations referring to the same service.
+If an observation name looks like a domain (e.g., "slack.com"), the domain is extracted from the name.
+If an entity is first created from non-domain evidence (e.g., "Slack" from IdP) and later receives domain evidence (e.g., "slack.com" from discovery), the entity is upgraded and re-keyed under the domain-based key with all observations merged.
+Base name matching allows "slack" to merge with "slack.com" when domain evidence arrives.

 ### Reconciliation Eligibility Modes